tariq7299/ArabicApp/to-do.md

 - Populate conact imformation from the data base of the tutor
 - add all countries of the world to the choucies
-- add only letters are allowecd in the first and last anem inputs validation in the client side validation
+- add only letters are allowecd in the first and last anem inputs validation in the client side validation -- Add country input field that will show flags

 # Backend